ResearchMethods-ZHAW/HS21/README.md

 When the semster starts, make a clone of last years repo:

-- On Github: creata a new repo in the Organisation "ModulResearchMethods" (don't initialize a readme)
+- On the website (github.zhaw.ch): creata a new repo in the Organisation "ModulResearchMethods" (don't initialize a readme)

 - On your harddrive
+  - with the commandline interface:
     - `git init` in a local, empty directory
     - `git remote add lastyear git@github.zhaw.ch:ModulResearchMethods/Unterrichtsunterlagen_HSXX.git` (last year's repo)
     - `git remote add thisyear git@github.zhaw.ch:ModulResearchMethods/Unterrichtsunterlagen_HSXY.git` (this year's repo)
     - `git pull lastyear master`
     - `git push thisyear master`
+  - with the RStudio Git-GUI:
+    - tbd

 ### Step 2: Fork the repo to your own account

 On github: click on the "fork" button to get a copy of the repo on your own user account On your harddrive:

+- with the commandline interface:
   - `git init` in a local, empty directory
   - `git remote add myfork git@github.zhaw.ch:username/Unterrichtsunterlagen_HSXY.git`
   - `git pull myfork master`
+- with the RStudio Git-GUI:
+  - tbd

 ### Step 3: Make locoal changes to your repo

 - Work on your files as you would normally.
 - Make commits from time to time.
+  - with the commandline interface:
     - `git add -A` (stages all changes)
-  - `git commit -m "the changes you made" (commits all changes)
+    - `git commit -m "the changes you made"` (commits all changes)
 -  Push them to **your copy of the repo** (`myfork`) from time to time
-  - `git push myfork master`
+  - with the commandline interface: `git push myfork master`
+  - with the RStudio Git-GUI: t.b.d.

 ### Step 4: Send the changes to the main document